fl-w/dotfiles/README.md

 > The current state of this repository is for backup only.
 Most scripts
-> will not work on your system.
+> will not work on your system, some are outdated with even more outdated documentation

 This repository consists of configuration for any tools I use within my [Arch Linux][arch] and [neovim][] development environment.
 I use a *lot* of tools which culminate in a sort of Unix IDE,